VictorRivellesJr/VictorRivellesJr/README.md

 Full Stack Web Developer
 ------------------------

-Full-stack Web Developer with a combined background of 20 years in business and finance, currently working in the tech industry for 1 year.
+Full-stack Web Developer with a combined background of 20 years in business and finance, currently working in the tech industry for 2 years.

 *   🌍  I'm based in Sao Paulo - Brazil
 *   🚀  I'm currently working on [web application software @ DEEPESG](http://deepesg.com)